About Texas State

-Texas State's more than 36,000 students choose from 98 bachelor’s, 90 master’s and 12 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College and The Graduate College.
+Texas State's 38,694 students choose from 98 bachelor’s, 91 master’s and 13 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College and The Graduate College.
 As an Emerging Research University, Texas State offers opportunities for discovery and innovation to faculty and students.

 Our students come from around the globe, and our student body is diverse.
-Forty-two percent of Texas State students are ethnic minorities.
-Hispanic Outlook magazine ranks Texas State 18th in the nation in Hispanic undergraduate enrollment and 23rd in the nation for total degrees awarded to Hispanic students.
-See the University Factbook for more information on our student body.
+Fifty-two percent of Texas State students are ethnic minorities.
+Texas State ranks 14th in the nation for total bachelor’s degrees awarded to Hispanic students.
+See the Facts and Data page for more information on our student body.

 Texas State is proud to be a tobacco-free campus.

-Texas State's main campus is in San Marcos, a growing community of 54,000 people in the Austin Metropolitan Area.
+Texas State's San Marcos campus is located in a growing community of 60,000 people in the Austin Metropolitan Area.
 Located in the Texas Hill Country, where blackland prairies roll into beautiful hills, Texas State enjoys a setting that is unique among Texas universities.

 The beauty of the crystal-clear San Marcos River and the stately cypress and oak trees on the campus add to the charm of the university’s picturesque setting.
 Our location on the banks of the San Marcos River provides recreational activities for students throughout the year.

-As the university's student population has grown — from 303 in 1903 to 36,790 in 2014 — our San Marcos campus also has expanded.
-Today it consists of a 486-acre main campus and 5,038 additional acres in recreational, instructional, farm and ranch land.
+As the university's student population has grown — from 303 in 1903 to 38,694 in 2017 — our San Marcos campus also has expanded.
+Today, the campus has grown to 491 acres.
+Texas State has an additional 4,000 acres of academic, agricultural, research and recreational areas.

 The Texas State campus is as diverse as the students who live and learn here.
-Our hilly grounds are home to 268 buildings.
+Our hilly grounds are home to 209 buildings.
 Some, like Old Main, are as old as the university itself.
-Others, such as the Performing Arts Center, opened in 2014 and more new buildings are scheduled for completion soon.
+Others, such as the Angelina and San Gabriel residence halls, opened in 2016, and more new buildings are scheduled for completion soon.

 At The Meadows Center for Water and the Environment on the Texas State campus, you can see the second-largest springs in Texas through the floor of a glass-bottom boat or glass-bottom kayak.
 These springs feed the San Marcos River and are home to eight endangered species, including the Texas blind salamander.
 Our campus is one of the best places in the world to study aquatic ecosystems and species.